htcondor/htcondor/docs/admin-manual/high-availability.rst

 *condor\_schedd* daemon look at the lock (poll), one machine will be the first to notice that the lock has timed out or been released.
 This machine (correctly) interprets this situation as the *condor\_schedd* daemon is no longer running.
-This machine’s *condor\_master* daemon then acquires the lock and runs the *condor\_schedd* daemon.
+This machine's *condor\_master* daemon then acquires the lock and runs the *condor\_schedd* daemon.

 See section \ `Configuration